Newsroom

 Thomas, Donna S.'s Article

-Registration for a four-week eLearning accelerated term is continuing at both the Fulton and Tupelo campuses of Itawamba Community College.
-Students may register through Feb.
-13, which is the first day of classes.
-For more information on registration, contact Student Affairs on the Fulton Campus at (662) 862-8000 or Tupelo Campus at (662) 620-5000 or email go2icc@iccms.edu.
+Registration for eight-week eLearning accelerated and traditional terms is continuing at both the Fulton and Tupelo campuses of Itawamba Community College.
+Students may register through Mar.
+10 for the traditional eight-week classes, but classes begin on Mar.
+7. Registration for the eight-week eLearning classes will continue through Mar.
+14, but classes begin on Mar.
+13. Academic, career and technical, eLearning (online) and workforce opportunities are always available in an extensive schedule, which includes both day and evening classes at Fulton, Tupelo and Belden.
+For more information on registration, contact Student Affairs on the Fulton Campus or Tupelo Campus or email go2icc@iccms.edu.